 We reached Achanakmar wildlife sanctuary located in the North Chhattisgarh late at night.
-Though we could see the tall trees all around us, but there was not much that we could make out.
+Though we could see the tall trees all around us, there was not much that we could make out.
 We crossed several barriers or entry points into various ranges in the forest, but we stopped only at the Amadob resort where we were staying.
 Before calling it a day I had a small conversation with the manager of the resort.
 He told me about the important spots in and around the Achanakmar wildlife sanctuary.
-Which is also a Tiger Reserve as part of project Tiger.
+Which is also a Tiger Reserve as part of Project Tiger.
 An anecdote says that a British man was killed by a sudden attack of a tiger at this forest.
 And hence the place came to be known as Achanakmar or the sudden attack.

 Achanakmar Wildlife Sanctuary – Legends & Myths

 Got up early in the morning to see the ground full of dry leaves of Teak, Sal and Mahua trees, Patjhad or the fall had just gone by.
 Even the slight wind creates a rustle.
 As I walked on these leaves, I felt as if the past is beneath my feet.
 And looked at the new leaves sprouting from the branches.

 Leaves were dotted with small pale yellow flowers of Mahua, lying face down on the dried leaves.
 We were told that this is the season of Mahua and all the locals collect these flowers through the day during this season.
 The Sal trees had bright green leaves coming out.
 And at a lot of places stood in contrast with the bright Orange of Palash, the red, pink and yellow of the trees I could not identify.
 Some Sal trees were also laden with white flowers.
 Tall trees across the sanctuary were a visual delight and made the place soothing even when the sun was bright.